Have you worried that the alcohol-free hand sanitizer in your cupboard might not do the job when it comes to combating COVID-19?

 Advantages of a no-alcohol sanitizer

 In fact, alcohol-free hand sanitizer even has several advantages.
 Sanitizers based on Quats do not irritate human skin like alcohol does.
-This is especially important for people who need to wash their hands many times per day, for example doctors, nurses, and other frontline workers.
+This is very important for people who need to wash their hands many times per day.
+Examples include doctors, nurses, and other frontline workers.

 The absence of the stinging sensation that alcohol causes might also make people in the general population more likely to wash their hands more frequently.

-Furthermore, it’s good to have more choices when it comes to disinfectants, especially considering how quickly consumers empty the shelves of hand sanitizer when there’s not enough to go around.
+Furthermore, it’s good to have more choices when it comes to disinfectants.
+That’s especially so considering how quickly consumers empty the shelves of hand sanitizer when there’s not enough to go around.

 Benzalkonium chloride-based hand sanitizer is also non-flammable and non-toxic, which definitely cannot be said of alcohol-based sanitizers.
 In fact, the risk of people drinking alcohol-based sanitizers is a very real one.